 A 2000-foot section of stream was evaluated at the downstream end of the Rock Creek meadow treatment.
 A random number between 0 and 500, in this case 397, defined the start point below the stream gauge in feet.
 Streambed particle size distribution was evaluated at 500, 1000, 1500, 2000 feet of this section of Rock Creek.
-At each location 100 particles were randomly selected using a random step-toe procedure.
-The particle size was determined by measurement of the intermediate axis (Leopold et al., 1964).
+At each location 100 mineral particles (pebbles) on the surface of the streambed were randomly selected using a random step-toe procedure.
+The particle size was determined by measurement of the intermediate axis.
 The particle sizes for all four measurement sites were plotted into cumulative distribution curves for comparison.
-During the pebble count the percentage that each cobble sized particle (64 mm-256 mm) was embedded in the stream bed was determined.
+The percentage that each cobble sized particle (64 mm-256 mm) was embedded in the stream bed was estimated.
 The distributions of the proportion of embeddedness pre- and post-treatment were used for comparison.